Public Consultation in the Special Areas

 Animal Control Order

-In response to ratepayer concerns related to animal control in the Special Areas, the Special Areas Board is currently consulting with the public on the proposed Animal Control Order.
+In response to ratepayer concerns related to animal control in the Special Areas, the Special Areas Board consulted with the public on the development of the Special Areas Animal Control Order.

-The purpose of the proposed Animal Control Order is to develop a clear, understandable, and enforceable tool for Enforcement Officers (including RCMP, Fish & Wildlife, and Peace Officers) to use when responding to animal control concerns in the Special Areas.
-The proposed Animal Control Order is consistent with Animal Control Bylaws in place in other rural Alberta municipalities, including Wheatland County, Starland County, Kneehill County, Cypress County, and Stettler County.
+The purpose of the Animal Control Order is for Enforcement Officers (including RCMP, Fish & Wildlife, and Peace Officers) to have a clear, understandable, and effective tool to use when responding to animal control concerns in the Special Areas.
+The Animal Control Order is consistent with Animal Control Bylaws in place in other rural Alberta municipalities, including Wheatland County, Starland County, Kneehill County, Cypress County, and Stettler County.

-The Special Areas Board has recommended the proposed Animal Control Order be approved and signed by the Minister of Municipal Affairs.
+The Special Areas Board recommended the proposed Animal Control Order be approved and signed by the Minister of Municipal Affairs, and the Special Areas Animal Control Order was signed on February 5, 2019.